(Pocket-lint) - Sky Glass is a device and service from Sky that launched on 18 October 2021.

 What's happening to the Sky Go app?

-Sky Go will receive an update shortly to fall in line with the new Sky Glass experience, although it will continue to work with Sky Q.
+Sky Go falls in line with the new Sky Glass experience, but it continues to work with Sky Q.